 Q: What increases your risk for adult-onset asthma?

 A: Most childhood asthma disappears in adulthood.
 But having childhood asthma increases your risk of a relapse in your 30s or 40s.
 Other factors that increase the risk of adult-onset asthma include:

-- Being overweight or obese: A low level of physical activity, changes in lung physiology and higher levels of inflammation are among several factors at play.
+- Having overweight or obesity: A low level of physical activity, changes in lung physiology and higher levels of inflammation are among several factors at play.